Kyle Higashioka Player Props: Yankees vs. Astros

 - Higashioka is batting .225 with eight doubles, six home runs and nine walks.

-- Higashioka has reached base via a hit in 28 games this season (of 57 played), and had multiple hits in eight of those games.
+- Higashioka has picked up a hit in 28 of 57 games this year, with multiple hits eight times.

-- Looking at the 57 games he has played this season, he's went deep in six of them (10.5%), and in 3.2% of his trips to the dish.
+- Looking at the 57 games he has played this season, he's hit a home run in six of them (10.5%), and in 3.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.